Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 Fish Bowls Are Vulnerable

 Oh, those wondrous little beings.
-They invent ball games on the spot, run through the house, and like to splash toys in water—especially when there's real fish in it!
-That's right; kids are a whole danger onto themselves when it comes to keeping your aquarium safe.
+They invent ballgames on the spot, run through the house, and like to splash toys in water—especially when there's real fish in it!
+That's right; kids are a whole danger unto themselves when it comes to keeping your aquarium safe.

 This is not to say that children are being mean on purpose.
 Most need to be taught that fish require gentle handling that excludes too much noise and movement.

 A Natural Curiosity

 - Don't place the tank in a high-traffic area.